github/personal-website/README.md

 ## Customization

 It's your website, and you control the source code.
-So you can customize everything, if you like.
+So you can customize everything if you like.
 But we've provided a handful of quick customizations for you to consider as you get your website off the ground.

 ### Quick configuration changes

 Most customizations can be done in a matter of seconds, by revising your repository's `_config.yml` file.
 Just remember to restart your local server each time you save new changes so your Jekyll-powered website rebuilds correctly:

 1. Shut down your server by entering the keyboard command <kbd>CTRL</kbd>+<kbd>c</kbd>
-2. Restart your server: `bundle exec jekyll serve`
+2. Restart your server: `bundle exec Jekyll serve`

 #### Layout